 Suggestions on reducing exposure to hazardous substances in the workplace include:

-- Where possible, perform the task without using hazardous substances.
+- where possible, perform the task without using hazardous substances

-Certain records have to be maintained if hazardous substances are used in the workplace, including:
+Under the Occupational Health and Safety Regulations, certain records have to be maintained if hazardous substances are used in the workplace, including:

-- Details of risk assessments
+- details of risk assessments

-- Results of air and environment tests, if required
+- results of air and environment tests, if required

 Organisations such as WorkSafe Victoria can offer valuable information on how to reduce the risks of working with hazardous substances.
 Publications include:

-In an emergency dial triple zero (000) for an ambulance.
+- In an emergency dial triple zero (000) for an ambulance.